Law enforcement in India: Selection and training

 The recruitment process differs by position, and direct entry (where an applicant does not have to start at the lowest level) is possible.
 Educational requirements increase for higher posts.

 Assistant superintendents of police (ASP) are recruited annually by the independent Union Public Service Commission by competitive examination, and are appointed to the Indian Police Service.
-The IPS officers are then assigned to a state force.
+The IPS officers are then assigned to a state/union territory police force.
 Trainee officers undergo 44 weeks of initial training, which includes invited lawyers and management consultants.
 At the end of their probation, they have several weeks of orientation at the state police academy.

 Non-managerial positions are selected by the state (or central) government, and are trained at police recruit schools.
 The length of training for inspectors is about a year; for constables, it is nearly nine months.
 School training staff is drawn from the police force.
 Police are trained in basic law, self-protection, weapons handling and other skills at recruit stations.
 Superior recruits receive special training.

-Recruitment for state police is conducted by state police recruitment boards.
+Recruitment for state police is conducted by state police recruitment boards or state public service commission.
 Eligibility standards are set by the central government, depending on state demographics.